IrisShaders/ShaderDoc/iris-features.md

 ## Feature Flags

 Feature flags are a new system in Iris to query the existence of certain features.
 To activate them use `iris.features.required` to show an error if your PC or Iris doesn't support a feature, or use `iris.features.optional` to get a define with the feature name `IRIS_FEATURE_X` if the feature is supported.
+If one wants to activate multiple feature flags, one has to add them in the same line separted by space `iris.features.required/optional = FEATURE_FLAG_A FEATURE_FLAG_B`

 The currently added feature flags are: